ClintH/kattegat/ANALYTICS.md

 })
 ```

-We use the `ga` function which is provided to us by Google Analytics.
+We use the `ga` function, provided to us by Google Analytics.
 The parameters should be self-explanatory, but please read Google's documentation for more information.
-Setting informative `eventCategory`, `eventAction` and `eventLabel` properties is important to differentiate user activity.
+Setting informative `eventCategory`, `eventAction` and `eventLabel` properties is important to differentiate user activity. `hitType` you must leave as "event".

-If you test your button click, you should see the event under GA's _Real Time - Events_ section.
+If you try clicking your button, you should see the event under GA's _Real Time - Events_ section.
 It can take a little longer for data to show up in _Behaviour - Events_.

 Read more: [Tracking events](https://developers.google.com/analytics/devguides/collection/analyticsjs/events)

 # 4. Track timing

-Let's measure the interval between button presses, and send that timing information to GA.
+Let's measure the interval between button presses and send that timing information to GA.
 Assuming we have the same button in our HTML:

 `<button id='btn'>Click me</button>`